AtsushiSakai/PythonRobotics/docs/modules/0_getting_started/1_what_is_python_robotics_main.rst

 .. image:: https://github.com/AtsushiSakai/PythonRoboticsGifs/raw/master/PathPlanning/FrenetOptimalTrajectory/high_speed_and_velocity_keeping_frenet_path.gif

 This animation is a gif file and is created using the `Matplotlib`_ library.
-All animaion gif files are stored in the `PythonRoboticsGifs`_ repository and all animation movies are uploaded to this `YouTube channel`_.
+All animation gif files are stored in the `PythonRoboticsGifs`_ repository and all animation movies are also uploaded to this `YouTube channel`_.

 PythonRobotics also provides a textbook that explains the basic ideas of each algorithm.
+The PythonRobotics textbook allows you to learn fundamental algorithms used in robotics with minimal mathematical formulas and textual explanations, based on PythonRobotics’ sample codes and animations.
+The contents of this document, like the code, are managed in the PythonRobotics `GitHub`_ repository and converted into HTML-based online documents using `Sphinx`_, which is a Python-based documentation builder.
+Please refer to this section ":ref:`How to read this textbook`" for information on how to read this document for learning.

 .. _`Python`: https://www.python.org/
 .. _`PythonRoboticsGifs`: https://github.com/AtsushiSakai/PythonRoboticsGifs
 .. _`YouTube channel`: https://youtube.com/playlist?list=PL12URV8HFpCozuz0SDxke6b2ae5UZvIwa&si=AH2fNPPYufPtK20S

-2. Widely used and practical algorithms are selected.
+Philosophy 2.
+Widely used and practical algorithms are selected.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The second philosophy is that implemented algorithms have to be practical